lrberge/fixest/CONTRIBUTIONS.md

 ## Indirect contributors:

 Through issue filing, countless bugs have been resolved and many features have been added.
-In alphabetical order, a tentative list of persons to thank: @adamaltmejd, @adamtheising, @amarbler, @apoorvalal, @benzipperer, @bgchamps, @chenwang, @clerousset, @clukewatson, @colejharvey, @d712, @dlindzee, @edrubin, @fostermeijer, @joseph-richard-martinez, @jurojas5, @kdzhang, @kendonB, @lyifa, @marissachilds, @nikolassch, @noahmbuckley, @nreigl, @Oravishayrizi, @pbaylis, @pei-huang, @phisherblack, @poliquin, @reifjulian, @rrichmond, @seunghoon001, @shoonlee, @SuperMayo, @tcovert, @tholdaway, @waynelapierre and @zozotintin.
+In alphabetical order, a tentative and incomplete list of persons to thank: @adamaltmejd, @adamtheising, @amarbler, @apoorvalal, @benzipperer, @bgchamps, @chenwang, @clerousset, @clukewatson, @colejharvey, @d712, @dlindzee, @edrubin, @fostermeijer, @joseph-richard-martinez, @jurojas5, @kdzhang, @kendonB, @lyifa, @marissachilds, @nikolassch, @noahmbuckley, @nreigl, @Oravishayrizi, @pbaylis, @pei-huang, @phisherblack, @poliquin, @reifjulian, @rrichmond, @seunghoon001, @shoonlee, @SuperMayo, @tcovert, @tholdaway, @waynelapierre and @zozotintin.

-Special thanks to @karldw for writing the broom method very early and to @zozotintin for helping to debug problems occurring at the billion observations scale.
+Special thanks to @karldw for writing the `broom` method very early, to @zozotintin for helping to debug problems occurring at the billion observations scale, and of course to Grant McDermott for single-handedly popularizing the package.

 <a name="fnt1">1</a>: Unfortunately, on the downside, with about 2/3 new issues a week, collaboration substantially increased the workload of the maintainer: we can't have everything!